omarfaruqe/CSE3111/Abstract factory & Template Method.md

 # Abstract factory

 ### Defination :
-Abstract Factory patterns work around a super-factory which creates other factories.
-This factory is also called as factory of factories.
-This type of design pattern comes under creational pattern as this pattern provides one of the best ways to create an object.

-In Abstract Factory pattern an interface is responsible for creating a factory of related objects without explicitly specifying their classes.
+Abstract Factory pattern is an interface is responsible for creating a new factory of related object without explicitly specifying their classes.
 Each generated factory can give the objects as per the Factory pattern.

+Abstract pattern works a super-factory that creates other factory.so we can say this factory is also known as factory of factories.
+This kind of design pattern come under creational pattern as this pattern provides one of the best ways to create an object.

 ### Discussion :

+The mechanism make  product family easy because the class of that factory object appears only once in the application in where it is being instantiated.
+This application can be wholesale replace the  family of product simply by instantiating a different concrete in instance of the abstract factory.

-Provide a level of indirection that abstracts the creation of families of related or dependent objects without directly specifying their concrete classes.
-The "factory" object has the responsibility for providing creation services for the entire platform family.
-Clients never create platform objects directly, they ask the factory to do that for them.
+Provide the level of indirection that is abstract the creation of families of the related or the dependent object without directly specify their concrete class.
+The "factory" object have the responsibility for providing creation services for the entire platform famiies.
+Client never creates platform objects directly, they ask the factory to do that for them.

-This mechanism makes exchanging product families easy because the specific class of the factory object appears only once in the application - where it is instantiated.
-The application can wholesale replace the entire family of products simply by instantiating a different concrete instance of the abstract factory.

 Because the service provided by the factory object is so pervasive, it is routinely implemented as a Singleton.